top of page

-shugo kyoto | fall 2025
+shugo kyoto | fall 2026

-a ten-day, craft-centered retreat in kyoto, japan
+a ten-day, art - centered retreat in kyoto, japan

 embrace a new side of your creativity in japan

 Join Denver-based textile artist Maki Teshima on a curated trip to Kyoto to learn about textile dyeing + Japanese craftsmanship, while experiencing Japan through the eyes of an artist!
-We will spend ten days learning from the experts, engaging in hands-on workshops, and building cross-cultural community along the way.
+We will spend 10 days learning from the experts, engaging in hands-on workshops, and building cross-cultural community along the way.

 During this trip, you will...

-Build lasting community with other creative folks!
+• Build lasting community with other creative folks!

 What's included?